alexanderlange53/svars/README.md

 -   `id.ngml()` by means of non-Gaussian maximum likelihood.
 -   `id.st()` by means of smooth transition in covariance.

-Moreover, classical recursive identification scheme is easy accesable via
+Moreover, the classical recursive identification scheme is easy accessible via

 -  `id.chol()` identification via cholesky decomposition.